Official: Colorado shooting suspect prone to rage, delusions - WTMJ

 Associated Press

 BOULDER, Colo.
-(AP) — Law enforcement officials and former associates of a 21-year-old accused of killing 10 people at a Colorado supermarket described the suspect as someone prone to sudden rage who was suspended from high school for a sudden attack on a classmate that left the student bloodied.
+(AP) — Law enforcement officials and former associates of a 21-year-old man accused of killing 10 people at a Colorado supermarket have described the suspect as prone to sudden rage — and disclosed that he was suspended from high school several years ago for a sudden attack on a classmate that left the student bloodied.

-Ahmad Al Aliwi Alissa, who is from the Denver suburb of Arvada, was booked into jail Tuesday on murder charges a day after the attack at a King Soopers grocery in Boulder.
-He was due to make a first court appearance Thursday.
+Ahmad Al Aliwi Alissa, from the Denver suburb of Arvada, was booked into jail Tuesday on murder charges a day after the attack at a King Soopers grocery in Boulder and is scheduled to make his first court appearance Thursday.

+He will be advised at the hearing of the charges he faces and his rights as a defendant.
+He would not be asked to enter a plea until later in the judicial process.

-Alissa had bought an assault weapon on March 16, six days before the attack, according to an arrest affidavit.
+Alissa bought a Ruger AR-556 pistol — which is technically a pistol though it resembles an AR-15 rifle with a slightly shorter stock — on March 16, six days before the attack, according to an arrest affidavit.
 Investigators have not established a motive, said Boulder County District Attorney Michael Dougherty.

-It was not immediately known where the suspect purchased the weapon.
+Authorities have not disclosed where the gun was purchased.
+An AR-15-style gun was recovered inside the supermarket and believed to have been used in the shooting, said a law enforcement official briefed on the shooting who was not authorized to speak publicly and spoke to The Associated Press on condition of anonymity.

+A green tactical vest and a hand gun were also recovered inside the grocery store after the suspect removed most of his clothing shortly before he was taken into custody.

 Among the dead was Boulder police Officer Eric Talley, 51, who was the first to arrive after responding to a call about shots fired and someone carrying a gun, said police Chief Maris Herold.

-A law enforcement official briefed on the shooting said the suspect’s family told investigators they believed Alissa was suffering some type of mental illness, including delusions.
-Relatives described times when Alissa told them people were following or chasing him, which they said may have contributed to the violence, the official said.
-The official was not authorized to speak publicly and spoke to The Associated Press on condition of anonymity.
+The law enforcement official who was briefed on the shooting said the suspect’s family told investigators that Alissa had delusions and that they believed he was suffering some type of mental illness.
+The relatives described times when Alissa told them people were following or chasing him, which they said may have contributed to the violence, the official said.

 No one answered the door Tuesday at the Arvada home believed to be owned by the suspect’s father.
 The two-story house with a three-car garage sits in a relatively new middle- and upper-class neighborhood.

-One of his former high school wrestling teammates, Angel Hernandez, said Alissa got enraged after losing a match in practice once, letting out a stream of invectives and yelling he would kill everyone.
-Hernandez said the coach kicked Alissa off the team for the outburst.
+One of his former high school wrestling teammates, Angel Hernandez, said Alissa became enraged after losing a match during practice, letting out a stream of invectives and yelling that he would kill everyone.
+Alissa’s coach kicked him off the team because of the outburst, Hernandez said.

 “He was one of those guys with a short fuse,” Hernandez said.
 “Once he gets mad, it’s like something takes over and it’s not him.
 There is no stopping him at that point.”

-Arvada police investigated but dropped a separate criminal mischief complaint involving the suspect in 2018, said Detective David Snelling.
-The man also was cited for speeding in February.
-“Our community is obviously concerned and upset that the suspect lived here,” Snelling said.
+Arvada police investigated but dropped a separate criminal mischief complaint involving Alissa in 2018, said Detective David Snelling.
+Alissa also was cited for speeding in February.

-Well after dark Tuesday night, about 100 people mourned at a makeshift memorial near the grocery that was adorned with wreaths, candles, banners reading “#Boulderstrong” and 10 crosses with blue hearts and the victims’ names.
-Therapy dogs were on hand to provide comfort.
+After dark Tuesday, about 100 people mourned at a makeshift memorial set up for those killed in the supermarket nearby — adorning it with wreaths, candles, banners reading “#Boulderstrong” and 10 crosses with blue hearts and the victims’ names.

-Four young girls huddled in the cold, one of them crying as she reminisced about how they had protested the 2018 shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
+Four girls huddled in the cold, one crying as she reminisced about how they had protested the 2018 shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
 Others recalled the 1999 massacre at Columbine High School and the 2012 Aurora movie theater massacre.

 Homer Talley, 74, described his son Eric as a devoted father who “knew the Lord.”
 He had seven children, ages 7 to 20.